andruschak/arcade-machine/README.md

 Being a maker at heart it only made sense to build my own machine.

+# Cabinet & electronics

 ## Build criteria

 A few of the things I wanted in the build (in no particular order):

-- [x] Full sized cabinet (modelled after street fighter/mortal combat dimensions)
+- [x] Full sized cabinet (modelled after street fighter/mortal kombat dimensions)
 - [x] Perfect height for two 6' adults to stand without bumping into each other
 - [x] Moderately priced
 - [x] Powerful enough to play games like Mortal Kombat 2, Killer Instinct, etc.